Zillowe/GCT/docs/index.md

 - AI-Generated Changelogs: Automatically create user-facing changelogs from any set of git changes (gct ai log).
 - AI-Powered Diff Analysis: Get a high-level explanation of any commit, branch, or staged changes (gct ai diff).
 - Guided Setup: An interactive wizard (gct init) makes setup for any provider simple and fast.
+- Automated Changelog Workflows: Generate and commit changelogs automatically on new tags with `gct setup`.
 - Custom Guidelines: Enforce project-specific styles for commits and changelogs by providing your own guide files.

 ## Getting Started